stefanwalther/sense-go/docs/tasks-copy.md

 > Copy files to a specific directory on your system

-## copy:toTmp
+## Task `copy:toTmp`
-Copies all the source files from the src folder to the .tmp folder
+> Copies all the source files from the src folder to the .tmp folder

 **Settings used:**
 * srcDir
 * tmpDir

-## copy:tmpToLocal
+## Task `copy:tmpToLocal`
+> Copies all files from the .tmp directory to the local extension directory

 **Settings used:**
 * tmpDir

-Copies all files from the .tmp directory to the local extension directory

-Possible configurations:

-src
-target
+* localExtensionDir